microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 source .venv/bin/activate

 # Clone the ADAS repo to be able to use the DROP dataset for the sample.
-# Not required if you do not plan on evaluating with DROP, and intend to run with your own dataset / benchmark.
+# Recommended to perform a demo, though not required if you do not plan on evaluating with DROP, and intend to run with your own dataset / benchmark.
 git clone https://github.com/ShengranHu/ADAS.git && cd ..

 # Install package at latest dev tag